-Figure 8 shows the revenue structure of the three species groups (deep 7 bottomfish, uku, and three species of crustaceans) in the MUS.
-Deep 7 bottomfish are the main component of the MUS.
-In 2021, total revenue was nearly \$1.5 million from the three species groups.
-Total commercial landings and revenue in 2021 increased 4% and 15%, respectively, compared to 2020.
-Deep 7 species composed 77% of total revenue, uku was 21%, and crustaceans 2%.
-On average, during the past 10 years, Deep 7 composed 76% of the total revenue of MUS.
-Figure 9 shows the number of fishers with MUS sales in 2012-2021.
-The number of fishers (CML from the HDAR fisher reports) with MUS landings and the number of fishers with MUS sales (CML from the HDAR dealer reports) has decreased since 2014.
-MUS revenue and commercial landings went down significantly in 2020, while both were up in 2021 but still lower than 2019 levels.
-In general, the percentage of fishers reporting MUS sales relative to the fishers reporting MUS landings has increased since 2013, but declined in 2020 and 2021.
-In 2021, the number of fishers (CML) reporting MUS sales slightly dropped 15 fishers from 362 to 347, compared to 2020, while the number of fishers (CML) with MUS landings declined by 19 fishers.
+Figure 8 shows the revenue structure of the three species groups (Deep-7 bottomfish, uku, and three species of crustaceans) in the MUS and Deep-7 bottomfish are the main component of the MUS.
+In 2020, deep7 composed of 85% total revenue, uku 15%, and crustaceans 2%.
+On average of the past 10 years, deep-7 composed of 76% of the total revenue of MUS.

+Figure 9 shows the number of fishers with MUS sales in 2011-2020.
+The number of fishers (CML from the HDAR fisher reports) with MUS landings and the number of fishers with MUS sale (CML from the HDAR dealer reports) decreased since 2014.
+In general, the percentage of fishers reporting MUS sales vs. the fishers reporting MUS landings has increased since 2013, except for 2020.
+In 2020, the number of fishers (CML) reporting MUS sales dropped 41 from 403 to 362, compared to 2019, while the number of fishers (CML) with MUS landings declined by only 4 fishers.

-Figure 10 shows the pounds sold and revenue of Deep 7 from 2012 to 2021.
-Commercial landings of Deep 7 peaked in 2015 and has decreased in recent years.
-Deep 7 revenues show similar trends to commercial landings.
-Deep 7 revenue declined 23% in 2020 compared with 2019, while the average annual decrease during the period of 2016-2020 was 11%.
+Figure 10 shows the pounds sold and revenue of Deep-7 of Hawaii bottomfish fishery, 2011-2020.
+Commercial landings of Deep-7 peaked in 2015 and has decreased in recent years.
+Deep-7 revenues show similar trends to commercial landings.
+Deep-7 revenue declined 23% in 2020 compared with 2019, while the average annual decrease during the period of 2016-2020 was 11%.
 The combination of lower prices and lower commercial landings, probably due to impacts associated with pandemic restrictions, resulted in the historical low revenue in 2020.
-In 2021, Deep 7 revenue went up compared to 2020, while total commercial landings was lower than 2020.
-The increase of BMUS price in 2021 contributed to the increase in Deep 7 revenue in 2021.

 Supporting data for Figure 8, Figure 9, and Figure 10 are presented in Table 50.
 Please note that the commercial data (the number of fishers/CML with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer data, while the total participation and landings were sourced from the HDAR fishers report.
-Figure 16 presents the fish price trends of Deep 7 and uku between 2012 and 2021.
-Both Deep 7 and uku prices went up in 2021, and Deep-7 price approximated 2019 levels, from \$7.50 per pound (adj.) in 2020 to \$8.36 per pound in 2021.
-Uku price in 2021 went up to \$5.98 per pound, a historical high.
+Figure 16 presents the fish price trends of Deep-7 and uku of Hawaii bottomfish fishery, 2011-2020.
+Both Deep-7 and uku prices declined in 2020, and Deep-7 price dropped considerably, from \$8.32 per pound (adj.) in 2019 to \$7.23 per pound in 2020.
 Supporting data for Figure 16 are presented in Table 51.

 Figure 8.
-The revenue structure of the three species groups in the MUS, 2012-2021
+The revenue structure of the three species groups in the MUS, 2011-2020

 Table 50.
-Total participants and revenue structure of the three species groups in the MUS
+Total participants and revenu e structure of the three species groups s in the MUS - asie e et - e en partie partie and - e e end species 8- emp